 Since there are many things to enjoy in this city-state, we’ve termed Monaco “A tiny bit of heaven on Earth!”

 Although going to popular tourist countries might sound like fun, it might not turn out to be the vacation you hope for.
 In the holiday season, those countries are usually packed and if you have been there once it might not be as gratifying as it was when you first visited.
 You have to consider the little unknown countries once in a while.
+Check travel magazines for ideas on places to visit.
 While these countries are small, they’re loaded with huge adventures!
 If you want to spend your next vacation enjoying delicious food in San Marino or take a tour through the beautiful landscapes of Macedonia, then these destinations will not be missed.